alefeans/flask-base/README.md

 ### Development

 ```
-# if you are not using mongo and jwt, forget these exports
+# only if you are using mongo and jwt
 export MONGO_URI="mongodb://<your_mongo_host>:27017/<your_database>"
 export JWT_SECRET_KEY="<randomic_key>"
 python run.py